aunsid/cartographer_slam/README.md

 ## BAGGING DATA FOR BUILDING MAP

-1. create ouster_ws
-2. <ouster ws>$git clone https://github.com/ouster-lidar/ouster_example.git
-3. get the ouster hostname
+1. get the ouster hostname
-4. change the ip address and ouster hostname in os1.launch
+2. change the ip address and ouster hostname in os1.launch
-5. <ouster ws>$ roslaunch ouster_ros os1.launch
+3. <ouster ws>$ roslaunch ouster_ros os1.launch
-6. new terminal : $rosbag record -a
+4. new terminal : $rosbag record -a

 Note: Make sure that you are not running rviz while bagging as publishes  /tf and /tf_static topics.